 OBJECTIVE: In this exercise, you are to compare the street network contents of four maps (really databases), for a place that you know well, as represented in several current on-line mapping services:

-Some aspects of the content and design that you might consider are:
+The emphasis here is on the contents. that you might consider are:

-To be fair, work with comparable scales, probably something larger than 1:24,000, maybe 1:18,000 or better; "zoomed-in" far enough that the streets are labled.
-Also, it's probably fairer to compare the on-screen maps rather than the printed ones.
+Work with comparable scales, probably something larger than 1:24,000, maybe 1:10,000 or (better) "zoomed-in" far enough that the streets are labled.
+It's probably fairer to compare the on-screen maps rather than printed versions.
 (I'm not sweating whether you have a color printer or not, you needn't either.)

 http://viewer.nationalmap.gov/viewer/ a web interface to maps from USGS data.